RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

   username :vcpb and
   password :music

-* If you want to edit the username and password , you can do it by editing the values in [createusers.txt](https://github.com/subinps/docker-ubuntu-xrdp-mate-custom-VCPB/blob/master/createusers.txt) file. the foremat is username:password:is SUDO or not(Y)
+* If you want to edit the username and password , you can do it by editing the values in [createusers.txt](https://github.com/subinps/docker-ubuntu-xrdp-mate-custom-VCPB/blob/master/createusers.txt) file. the foremat is username:password:is SUDO or not(Y/N)
   * ℹ️ If you are changing the default user , you may need to change the same in [script.sh](https://github.com/subinps/docker-ubuntu-xrdp-mate-custom-VCPB/blob/master/script.sh) also .

 * Once after loging in ,  you can see a file named Telegram in  /home/vcpb/Telegram Directory